dlunizg/dlunizg.github.io/labs/lab4EN.md

 p_{\mathbf{\theta }}(x\vert z)=N(\mu _{x}(z),\sigma _{x}(z))
 $$

-Parameters $$\Theta$$ include the weights and biases of all neurons of the hidden (internal) layers of the decoder and are determined trough the training.
+Parameters $$\Theta$$ include the weights and biases of all neurons of the hidden (internal) layers of the decoder and are determined through the training.
 The complexity of $$p(\mathbf x \vert \mathbf z)$$ depends on the number of hidden layers and the number of neurons in them.
 The dotted lines on the diagram indicate sampling operations.
 For the sake of visibility, only single variable z is shown in the diagram, instead of the vector of the hidden variables $$\mathbf z$$.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/VAE_dec.svg" width="50%">